Opera star Christa Ludwig dies at 93 | DW | 26.04.2021

-On stage, Christa Ludwig's range was magnificent: She was able to embody an impetuous young lover, a courageous wife fighting for her husband, a refined seductress, or a woman unhappily in love with someone she could not reach.
-Christa Ludwig filled each of her countless roles with an incredible presence and intensity.
+On stage, Christa Ludwig's range was magnificent: She was able to embody an impetuous young lover, a courageous wife fighting for her husband, a refined seductress, or a woman unhappily in love.
+Ludwig filled each of her countless roles with an incredible presence and intensity.
 She loved the characters she played.
 But in addition to her extraordinary performances, the mezzo-soprano enthused her audiences with her rich voice, which music critic Joachim Kaiser once called "one of the most beautiful in the entire country."

 Taught by her mother

-She had always wanted to live a normal life — but fate would deal her a different hand.
+She had always wanted to live a normal life — but fate dealt her a different hand.

 Christa Ludwig was born into a musically talented family on March 16, 1928, in Berlin.
 Her father, tenor Anton Ludwig, later became general director of Aachen's municipal theater, while her mother, Eugenie Ludwig-Besalla, was internationally successful as an alto singer.
-She taught young Christa how to sing before she went on to study at the music academy in Frankfurt after the end of World War II.
+It was she who taught young Christa how to sing, paving the way for her to study at the music academy in Frankfurt after the end of World War II.

-At the young age of 18, Ludwig debuted at the Frankfurt opera as Prince Orlovsky in Johann Strauss' operette Die Fledermaus.
+At the young age of 18, Ludwig debuted at the Frankfurt opera as Prince Orlovsky in Johann Strauss' operetta Die Fledermaus.

 In 'Rosenkavalier' at the Vienna State Opera, alongside Gwyneth Jones (r), in 1968